krampstudio/future.js/README.md

 ### Tests

  - Test with multiple components of the same type
- - automatize qunit tests (needs to run test.html; so karma may be removed).
+ - automatize qunit tests (needs to run test.html).
 Need to test polyfill with phantomJS >= 2.0.0
  - integrate sauce labs to see the real browser support
  - code coverage

 ### Bundling

  - separate libraries from source
- - separate source map (or look for a format that firefox can read)
  - uglify the final bundle

 ## License